Workiva/react_testing_library/doc/migration_guides/expectations.md

 </details>

-The example is little contrived, but the important thing is that there are two elements that _could_ exist, but may not.
-To test one of them, we need the other to already exist.
+The example is little contrived, but the important thing is that there are two elements that _could_ exist but may not.
+To test the last one, we need the other to already exist.
 To test that with OverReact Test, we could do:

 ```dart
 import 'package:over_react/over_react.dart';